Mregussek/MAREngine-docs/references/classes-scripting/pythonscript.rst

 | static std::string changeSlashesToDots(std::string script)      |
 +-----------------------------------------------------------------+

-In given ``script`` variable, which is path to script, method is chaning all slashes to dots.
+In given ``script`` variable, which is path to script, method is changing all slashes to dots.
 Example: "/some/path/file.py"  --->  ".some.path.file.py"

 .. _class_method_PythonScript_getModuleFromPath: